isahilmahajan/iiitb_4bbc/README.md

 - *Up Counter*
 - *Down Counter*
 - *Analog to Digital converter*
+- *Self-reversing counter*
+- *Clock Divider circuit*
+- *Counting the time allotted for special process or event by the scheduler*

 ## Bidirectional Counter - Verilog Implementation
 The digital circuit takes clock, UporDown and reset as input.
 It operates as 6-bit up counter when UporDown=1 and as 6-bit down counter when UporDown=0.
 The port description of the Bidirectional counter is shown in Table below.